cucumber/docs/content/docs/cucumber/state.md

 The actual injector is then created like this: `injector = Guice.createInjector( new ServiceModule() );`

-This means we need to have access to the creation of the injector that Cucumber creates in order to customize it with our application specific modules.
+This means we need to create our own injector and tell Cucumber to use it.

 ## The Cucumber object factory

-Whenever Cucumber needs a specific object, it asks an object factory for it.
+Whenever Cucumber needs a specific object, it uses an object factory.
-Cucumber has a default object factory that (in case of Guice) creates a default injector and delegates object creation to the injector.
+Cucumber has a default object factory that (in case of Guice) creates a default injector and delegates object creation to that injector.
-In case we want to customize this injector we need to provide our own object factory and tell Cucumber to use it.
+If you want to customize the injector we need to provide our own object factory and tell Cucumber to use it instead.

 ```java
 package com.example.app;